 How to Get a Medical Marijuana Card in North Dakota

-Furthermore, the state of North Dakota does not provide a list of doctors who write medical cannabis recommendations.
+In ND, you need to use a doctor with whom you have a bona fide doctor-patient relationship.
+Furthermore, North Dakota does not provide a list of doctors who write medical cannabis recommendations.
 Therefore, if your provider does not agree to one, you need to find a marijuana-friendly physician.

 NDDoH, Division of Medical Marijuana

 Bismarck, ND 58505

 You will receive a notification email if you get approved.
 Incidentally, you can log into your BioTrackTHC account at any time and complete one of the following actions:

 - View your submitted application and track where it is in the review and approval process

 - Check your maximum purchase limit balance

 The state has implemented electronic ID cards for patients, designated caregivers, and agents.
 They work the same as printed cards; you can access them on a smartphone.
 You can only receive an electronic card when your application is approved and its status is “Issued.”
 You can access it by logging into the registration system.

 Once you possess your MMJ card, you can visit one of the state’s licensed dispensaries.

 Who Can Apply for a Medical Marijuana Card in ND?